-4.1 Calling Board Meetings
+4.1.
+Calling Board Meetings97

-- 4.1.1 Meetings of the Board of the ICB shall be held at regular intervals at such times and places as the ICB may determine. - 4.1.2 In normal circumstances, each member of the Board will be given not less than one month's notice in writing of any meeting to be held.
-However: - a) the Chair may call a meeting at any time by giving not less than 14 calendar days' notice in writing. - b) one third of the members of the Board may request the Chair to convene a meeting by notice in writing, specifying the matters which they wish to be considered at the meeting.
-If the Chair refuses, or fails, to call a meeting within seven calendar days of such a request being presented, the Board members signing the requisition may call a meeting by giving not less than 14 calendar days' notice in writing to all members of the Board specifying the matters to be considered at the meeting. - c) In emergency situations the Chair may call a meeting with 24 hours notice by setting out the reason for the urgency and the decision to be taken. - 4.1.3 A public notice of the time and place of the meetings to be held in public and how to access the meeting shall be given by posting it at the offices of the ICB body and electronically at least three clear days before the meeting

-- or, if the meeting is convened at shorter notice, then at the time it is convened. - 4.1.4 The agenda and papers for meetings to be held in public will be published electronically in advance of the meeting excluding, if thought fit, any item likely to be addressed in part of a meeting that is not likely to be open to the public.
+- 4.1.1.
+Meetings of the Board of the ICB shall be held at regular intervals98 at such times and places99 as the ICB may determine. - 4.1.2.
+In normal circumstances, each member of the Board will be given not less than one month's notice in writing of any meeting to be held.
+However: - a) The Chair may call a meeting at any time by giving not less than 14 calendar days' notice in writing. - b) One-third of the members of the Board may request the Chair to convene a meeting by notice in writing, specifying the matters which they wish to be considered at the meeting.
+If the Chair refuses, or fails, to call a meeting within seven calendar days of such a request being presented, the Board members signing the requisition may call a meeting by giving not less than 14 calendar days' notice in writing to all members of the Board specifying the matters to be considered at the meeting. - c) In emergency situations the Chair may call a meeting with 24 hours notice by setting out the reason for the urgency and the decision to be taken. - 4.1.3.
+A public notice of the time and place of meetings to be held in public and how to access the meeting shall be given by posting it at the offices of the ICB body and electronically at least three clear days before the meeting or, if the meeting is convened at shorter notice, then at the time it is convened. - 4.1.4.
+The agenda and papers for meetings to be held in public will be published electronically in advance of the meeting, excluding, if thought fit, any item likely to be addressed in part of a meeting that is not likely to be open to the public.

-4.2 Chair of a meeting
+4.2.
+Chair of a meeting

-- 4.2.1 The Chair of the ICB shall preside over meetings of the Board. - 4.2.2 If the Chair is absent or is disqualified from participating by a conflict of interest the ICB Chair will nominate a deputy, which will normally be the Senior Independent Non-Executive Member.
-If the nominated deputy is not present at a meeting, then the assembled members may appoint a deputy from the remaining Non-Executive Members. - 4.2.3 The Board shall appoint a Chair to all committees and sub-committees that it has established.
-The appointed committee or sub-committee Chair will preside over the relevant meeting.
-Terms of reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.
-The appointed Chair will be accountable to the Chair of the ICB.
+- 4.2.1.
+The Chair of the ICB shall preside over meetings of the Board. - 4.2.2.
+If the Chair is absent, or is disqualified from participating by a conflict of interest, the Deputy Chair shall preside over meetings in the Chair's stead 18. - 4.2.3.
+If both the Chair and Deputy Chair are absent or disqualified from participating by a conflict of the ICB Chair will nominate a deputy, which will normally be the Senior Independent Non-Executive Member.
+If the nominated deputy is not present at a meeting, then the assembled members may appoint a deputy from the remaining Non-Executive Members - 4.2.4.
+The Board shall appoint a Chair to all committees and subcommittees that it has established.
+The appointed committee or subcommittee Chair will preside over the relevant meeting.
+Terms of reference for committees and subcommittees will specify arrangements for occasions when the appointed Chair is absent.

-4.3 Agenda, supporting papers and business to be transacted
+4.3.
+Agenda, supporting papers and business to be transacted

-- 4.3.1 The agenda for each meeting will be drawn up and agreed by the Chair of the meeting. - 4.3.2 Except where the emergency provisions apply, supporting papers for all items must be submitted at least ten working days before the meeting takes place.
-The agenda and supporting papers will be circulated to all members of the Board at least five calendar days before the meeting. - 4.3.3 Agendas and papers for meetings open to the public, including details about meeting dates, times and venues, will be published on the ICB's website at Home | North East and North Cumbria ICB
+- 4.3.1.
+The agenda for each meeting will be drawn up and agreed by the Chair102 of the meeting. - 4.3.2.
+Except where the emergency provisions apply, supporting papers for all items must be submitted at least ten calendar days before the meeting takes place.
+The agenda and supporting papers will be circulated to all members of the Board at least five calendar days before the meeting. - 4.3.3.
+Agendas and papers for meetings open to the public, including details about meeting dates, times and venues, will be published on the ICB's website at Home | North East and North Cumbria ICB

-4.4 Petitions
+4.4.
+Petitions112